 CrypticRock.com – That is very true.
 A lot of things, at least in American culture, people like to see things they already know.
 Hollywood just keeps rehashing these things because they know it sells.
 Would you ever consider starring in a movie?

 Jyrki 69 – Yeah, of course.
 I was already…I did a cameo in a Russian children’s movie that was filmed in Moscow.
 I play Sandman.
 Sandman is from Hans Christian Anderson’s fairy tale, but we all know it’s a character from Neil Gaiman’s comic books.
 I was the Sandman in “Devils,” but it was so close to Neil Gaiman’s Sandman that I’m happy I had a chance to do it.
 That is something that I already did, but that’s the next level.
-Music I’ve done for so many years, so the next step would to do the movies.
+Music I’ve done for so many years, so the next step would be to do the movies.
 Hopefully in the near time soon.
-If they need somebody who has a nearly Transylvania type accent, I’m here.
+If they need somebody who has a nearly Transylvania-type accent, I’m here.
 I don’t have to fake it.
 It’s real.

 No comment